Alexa, Help My Baby Sleep!

 Alexa asks the kids to turn off the television, as one or more often watch something if they’re up a little early.
 Alexa tells the kids to start getting coats and shoes on while I’m typically rushing to change out of my morning walking gear.

-I’m certainly not replaced or relaxing with a cup of tea, as I’m hustling them to keep moving, but, mornings are a bit calmer, as I repeat myself less.
+I’m certainly not relaxing with a cup of tea, as I’m hustling them to keep moving, but, mornings are a bit calmer, as I repeat myself less.

 White or Pink Noise

 Ask your smart device to play white or pink noise, or “sleep sounds,” and there will be more options than you could imagine.
 White or pink noise.

 White or pink noise has long been known to help many newborns sleep better.
 After all, in the womb, it was as noisy as a vacuum going 24/7.

 What many don’t realise, is that white or pink noise can be very helpful to help toddlers, older children, and even help adults sleep better.